ythzhang/KOMP_test/README.md

 Focusing on the role of sex in the genotype effect - Phenotype Data
 6. Supplementary Data 6.xlsx
 6a.
 Spreadsheet 1:
-•	This spreadsheet is generated from the the R.code: (5_PHENO_genoSD) and is for classifying the genotype*sex interaction effect with pvalue_Stage1 < 0.05
+•	This spreadsheet is generated from the the R.code: (5_PHENO_genoSD) and is for classifying the genotype-sex interaction effect with pvalue_Stage1 < 0.05
 •	Column "pvalue_Stage1" gives the p value for the role of genotype without adjustment
-•	Column "pvalue_Stage2" gives the  p value for the role of genotype*sex interaction without adjustment
+•	Column "pvalue_Stage2" gives the  p value for the role of genotype-sex interaction without adjustment
 •	Column "sep_FvKO_pval" and "sep_MvKO_pval" give the individual p values for comparing KO female vs. WT female or comparing KO male vs. WT male
 •	Column "ctrl_sex_pval" and "KO_sex_pval" give the individual p values for comparing WT male vs. WT female comparing KO male vs. KO female

 6b.
 Spreadsheet 2:
 •	This Spreadsheet is generated from the the R.code: (5_PHENO_genoSD) and is a summary of 30 KO starins to generate pie chart in Figure 3b